 “Why is PETA always doing crazy stunts and demonstrations?”
 As a PETA Foundation employee, this is probably the number-one question I get asked.
-So, if you are one of those curious folks—or even if you just don’t know what I’m talking about when I say “wacky PETA stunts”—you’re in for a treat, because I’m about to give you the rundown of the wackiest of the wacky things that PETA and its affiliates have pulled off over the years.
+So, if you are one of those curious folks—or even if you just don’t know what I’m talking about when I say, “Wacky PETA stunts”—you’re in for a treat, because I’m about to give you the rundown of the wackiest of the wacky things that PETA entities worldwide have pulled off over the years.

 - Wienermobile Takeover

 Long before the Wienermobile nearly brought about its own demise by crashing into a suburban home, we trailed it around the country as it conducted a talent search for children to sing the Oscar Mayer theme song.
 At one stop, our “pig” even managed to clamber aboard the Wienermobile, and he was poised to take the fiberglass frank for a spin when he was apprehended by the authorities.

 Mother Goose doesn’t take it too kindly when her feathered brethren are force-fed so that their grotesquely enlarged livers can be sliced up and served on toast points.
 When she took her case to a foie gras convention in NYC, bemused police officers felt obliged to arrest her and insisted that she keep her head on during booking so that everybody in the precinct could get a “gander” at their unusual collar.